Strange stars admixed with mirror dark matter: confronting observations of XTE J1814-338: INTRODUCTION

 \section{INTRODUCTION}

 \fw{}

 Neutron stars (NSs) have long been a subject of intense study due to their extreme physical properties and their role as cosmic laboratories for dense matter physics.
-Traditionally, NSs are modeled as compact objects composed of nuclear matter, but recent observations have challenged these conventional models.
-These include measurements of NS masses, radii, and tidal deformabilities from gravitational waves, X-ray timing, and thermonuclear burst oscillations.
-Notably, NICER observations of PSR J0740+6620 and PSR J0030+0451, along with the exotic source XTE J1814-338, suggest that NSs may have more exotic compositions than previously thought.
-These observations call for new theoretical models that go beyond standard nuclear matter and explore the possibility of exotic matter inside NSs.
+Traditionally, NSs are modeled as compact objects composed of nuclear matter.
+However, recent observations have challenged these conventional models, including measurements of NS masses, radii, and tidal deformabilities derived from gravitational waves, X-ray timing, and thermonuclear burst oscillations.
+Notably, NICER observations of PSR J0740+6620 and PSR J0030+0451, along with the exotic source XTE J1814-338, suggest that NSs may possess more exotic compositions than previously thought.
+In particular, the compact stellar object XTE J1814-338 defies conventional explanations.
+This object exhibits an unusually low radius $(\sim 7$~km) and mass ($\sim 1.2\, M_\odot$).
+These observations call for new theoretical models that extend beyond standard nuclear matter and explore the possibility of exotic matter within NSs.

 One such possibility is that NSs could actually be strange stars (SSs) \citep{Alcock1986,Bombaci1997,AlcockOlinto1988,Madsen1999,Weber2005,Zhang2024}, which are made of strange quark matter (SQM).
 SQM, which consists of up ($u$), down ($d$), and strange ($s$) quarks, was proposed by Witten \cite{Witten1984}, Farhi and Jaffe \cite{Farhi1984}, and others as a potential ground state of matter, even more stable than nuclear matter.
 SSs could explain the existence of NSs with unusually high masses and small radii, such as PSR J0740+6620, without invoking exotic particles beyond the Standard Model.
 In this scenario, the entire star is composed of deconfined quarks, unlike conventional NSs which are primarily made of neutrons.